blackdeathdigitalarchive/blackdeathdigitalarchive.github.io/resources.markdown

 * it will enable researchers in various fields to discover connections among their data and supporting data from other disciplines

 The BDDA has concentrated on the CIDOC CRM as a primary source for its ontology, and it has produced an exploratory encoding of data from the Ottoman archives and from Biraben's magisterial and controversial work, *les hommes et la peste en France et dans les pays méditerranéens*.

+You can find this work-in progress, as well as other knowledge graphs and tutorials, in the BDDA github repository at <https://github.com/blackdeathdigitalarchive/knowledge-graphs>.